 Should retirees encourage family members to go cycling with them?

 Absolutely!
 I think people forget how sociable cycling can be.
 In this country we tend to think of cycling being done by a solitary figure wearing lycra, trying to beat their previous journey times.

 In reality, a family ride that takes you around a lake to a picnic park, for example, is an affordable and enjoyable day out.
 It also sets a healthy example for the younger members in the family to stay active throughout life.

-Finally, can you tell us a little more about the benefits of e-bikes for retirees?
+Finally, tell us a little more about the benefits of e-bikes

 E-bikes have many benefits, the main one being that they help you pedal up the hills on which you would normally have to dismount and walk up.
 Of all the advances in bicycle technology that have happened over the years, the electric bike has been the innovation that has encouraged ‘non-cyclists’ to become regular cyclists.

 People worry that having a pedal-assist motor will ‘make them lazy’ however the evidence shows the complete opposite.
 People with electric bikes typically go out much more often than those on conventional bikes and will also ride for longer.